Rebuild Your Self-Esteem: A Guide for North Carolina SSD Beneficiaries

-Social Security Disability beneficiaries (or people who want to collect benefits) often endure epic crises of confidence and self-esteem.
+Social Security Disability (SSD) beneficiaries often endure epic crises of confidence and self-esteem following a rejection notice.

-Even if you were a happy, content person before you accident/illness; today, you may find yourself bereft of emotional and physical support and spending an inordinate amount time dwelling on mortality, your pain, and the “lack of” fairness and abundance in your life.
+Even if you were a happy, content person before an accident or illness, you may find yourself bereft of emotional and physical support and spending an inordinate amount time dwelling on mortality, pain, and a lack of abundance in your life.

-If you are looking for more resources about how to handle your Social Security Disability case, get in touch with the experienced people at the Law Offices of Michael A. DeMayo.
-We are here to help and listen to you — and provide you with diverse, innovative resources to solve your problems.
-Call us now at (877) 529-1222.
+If you’re looking for more resources about how to handle your Social Security Disability case, get in touch with the experienced legal team at DeMayo Law Offices.